bryanberger/sketch-incopy/README.md

 2. `npm start`
 3. Visit `http://localhost:8080`
 4. Refresh until the WebSocket handshake is successful
+5. Go back to Sketch and click the `Mirror` Icon
+6. Accept the connection from `Sketch inCopy`

 ## Todo
 1. Port to nw or electron